allenhurff/cie-titan-madr/docs/adr/0008-reporting.md

 ## Decision Drivers <!-- optional -->

 *   [Grafana vs. Kibana: The Key Differences to Know](https://logz.io/blog/grafana-vs-kibana/) – Kibana and Grafana are two popular open source tools that help users visualize and understand trends within vast amounts of log data, and in this post, I will give you a short introduction to each of the tools and highlight the key differences between them.
-*   [Four Key Metrics] – (https://www.thoughtworks.com/radar/techniques/four-key-metrics) The researchers have determined that only four key metrics differentiate between low, medium and high performers: lead time, deployment frequency, mean time to restore (MTTR) and change fail percentage.
+*   [Four Key Metrics](https://www.thoughtworks.com/radar/techniques/four-key-metrics) The researchers have determined that only four key metrics differentiate between low, medium and high performers: lead time, deployment frequency, mean time to restore (MTTR) and change fail percentage.
+*   [PagerDuty for AWS CloudWatch](https://www.thoughtworks.com/radar/techniques/four-key-metrics) – Provide the performance data they can use to monitor the status of the AWS services they have deployed as part of their overall AWS ecosystem.
+Leveraging public cloud resources doesn’t mean users can ignore the status and performance of the servers that underpin them; in fact, keeping tabs on the various tools used becomes increasingly important as companies migrate critical apps to AWS.

 ## Considered Options